DOCKER

 -

-: runs a command in a running container. -
+docker exec: runs a command in a running container. -

-: connects your terminal to container's main process.
+docker attach: connects your terminal to container's main process.

-for isolated command; attach
+Use exec for isolated command; attach to interact directly.

 22. What is a dangling image?